salacoste/openapi-mcp-swagger/docs/guides/BASIC_CONFIG.md

 > Essential configuration setup for new users

-This guide covers the fundamental configuration options you need to get started with swagger-mcp-server.
+This guide covers the fundamental configuration options you need to get started with openapi-mcp-swagger.
 For advanced configuration, see the [Configuration Reference](../reference/CONFIGURATION.md).

 ## Configuration File Location